abatsakidis/GitHub-Directory-Downloader---Enhanced-with-Token-Support/README.md

-# GitHub Directory Downloader - Enhanced with Token Support
+# Github Directory Downloader - Enhanced with Token Support

 This is a **web-based tool** to download entire directories or single files from GitHub repositories, with optional support for using a GitHub Personal Access Token to bypass API rate limits.